 Digital banking customer onboarding: keep it short and be there for them

-By motivating customers to complete their applications with a better user experience, banks can increase revenue streams and improve the bottom line.
-According to a Capgemini report, customer acquisition in digital banking through meaningful user journeys was already a fast-growing priority before the pandemic because customers want to experience the same convenience in banking as they do in digital lifestyle applications.
+By motivating customers to complete their applications through a better user experience, banks can increase revenue streams and improve the bottom line.
+According to a report by Capgemini, customer acquisition in digital banking through meaningful user journeys was a fast-growing priority even before the pandemic, as customers want the same convenience in banking as they do in digital lifestyle applications.

 Key challenges of the current client onboarding process.
 Source: Capgemini

-When designing the onboarding process from a user’s perspective, it is vital to not overload customers with unnecessary information.
-A streamlined onboarding lays the foundation for trustful client-bank relationships.
+When designing the onboarding process from the user’s perspective, it is important not to overload the customer with unnecessary information.
+Streamlined onboarding lays the foundation for a trusting customer-bank relationship.

-Mobile-first experiences are geared towards touchscreen input with the minimum information on-screen minimize distractions and improve chances of a successful conversion.
-Saving time and hassle by pre-filling as much as possible from internal systems and never asking for the same information twice goes a long way in nurturing leads.
+Mobile-first experiences are designed around touchscreen inputs with a minimum of on-screen information to minimize distractions and increase the chances of a successful conversion.
+Saving time and hassle by pre-filling as much data as possible from internal systems and never asking for the same information twice goes a long way toward nurturing customer relationships.

-Taking care of the customers’ time when building a next-gen online banking solution can prevent the three most frequent sources of leaks in the digital sales cycle:
+Taking care of customers’ time when developing a next-generation online banking solution can help avoid the three most common sources of leakage in the digital sales cycle:

 - too cumbersome digital registration process

-- lack of advice when customers need it.
+- lack of advice when the customer needs it.

-So, banks need to use data and behavioural analytics to improve and iterate the customer acquisition process continuously.
-By identifying the friction points, where activities stall and errors occur, companies can make incremental changes to improve over time.
+Aligning the ongoing customer journey with next-generation features helps solidify customer loyalty.
+Banks must therefore use data and behavioral analytics to continuously improve and iterate the customer acquisition process.
+By identifying friction points where activities stall and errors occur, organizations can make incremental changes to improve the process over time.

 Top digital banking features to ensure unparalleled customer experience